 To be completed for all children aged 10 or over at 31 March 2015 who had been looked after continuously for at least 12 months.
 This would include such children who were born on or before 31 March 2005.
-Record whether the child was convicted or subject to a final warning or reprimand under the Crime and Disorder Act 1998 during the year for an offence committed while being looked after.
+Record whether the child was convicted or subject to a youth caution (simple and conditional) under the Crime and Disorder Act 1998 during the year for an offence committed while being looked after.